fengranMark/HAConvDR/README.md

 ## 3. Retrieval Indexing (Dense and Sparse)

-To evaluate the trained model by ConvHACL, we should first establish index for both dense and sparse retrievers.
+To evaluate the trained model by HAConvDR, we should first establish index for both dense and sparse retrievers.
 The sparse retrieval is used for generating bm25-hard negatives.

 ### 3.1 Dense
-For dense retrieval, we use the pre-trained ad-hoc search model ANCE to generate passage embeedings.
+For dense retrieval, we use the pre-trained ad-hoc search model ANCE to generate passage embeddings.
 Two scripts for each dataset are provided by running:

     python gen_tokenized_doc.py --config=Config/gen_tokenized_doc.toml
     python gen_doc_embeddings.py --config=Config/gen_doc_embeddings.toml

 ### 3.2 Sparse

-For sparse retrieval, we first run the format convertion script as:
+For sparse retrieval, we first run the format conversion script as:

     python convert_to_pyserini_format.py